Sadia Azmat: Career

 In March 2017, as part of our All Women Everywhere month, Azmat appeared on a video about Asian Women talking about stereotypes they deal with while dating.

+From 2018 to 2020 Azmat hosted three series of the podcast No Country for Young Women with fellow comedian Monty Onanuga for BBC Sounds.
+The series saw the hosts "work out how we balance our identities as British women of colour" and explore "life, love and work in a white man's world".
+The podcast was named among the best audio of 2018 by Miranda Sawyer for The Observer.
+It was also one of Apple Podcasts's top picks for 2018.

+On 26 May 2022 Azmat's first book, a memoir entitled Sex Bomb: The Life and Loves of an Asian Babe, was published by Headline Publishing Group.
+The theme of the book was partially inspired by an article Azmat wrote for Metro in 2019 titled "Horny Muslim women like me aren’t supposed to exist during Ramadan".
+She sent the article to an editor who felt that pop culture and social commentary was lacking the perspective of sexually liberated Muslim women.
+Azmat said that she was inspired by the question "why do we just perceive Muslim women to be repressed?
+There’s a whole conversation that needs to be had."
+A paperback edition was published on 1 June 2023.

-Azmat also a regular in the YouTube channel Bend It TV aimed to providing the news from an Asian perspective.
+Azmat also a regular in the YouTube channel Bend It TV aimed at providing the news from an Asian perspective.

 Comedy style

 Azmat's act is observational humour about her experiences working as a call centre operative for a well-known car insurance firm, being a British Asian Muslim growing up in London, and moves on to more general cross-cultural issues, about race and religion, her difficulties in the UK job market and an Asian mum gag.

 Azmat is described by The Sunday Times as "hilarious and insightful" for her current set of I Am Not Malala.

 Awards and recognition

 In September 2011, Azmat was shortlisted for the Funny Women Awards final in Leicester Square Theatre, London.